catchashu10/FetchInternBackend/README.md

 The API will be accessible at http://127.0.0.1:8000.

 ## **Testing the API**
 You can call the apis using Postman or use curl from a new terminal.
-The server response will be visible in new terminal where the curl command is sent from.
+The server response will be visible in new terminal and in the terminal where the flas is running.

 #### 1. Add Points
 ```sh